Personal Trainer: Gravl

 What it does

 Gravl is an AI-powered fitness coach designed for strength training.
-The app creates personalized workout plans based on a user's goals, experience level, and, critically, the specific equipment they have access to.
-It functions as a digital logbook, progress tracker, and adaptive planner that adjusts routines based on performance and muscle recovery.
+The app creates personalized workout plans based on a user's goals, experience level, training frequency, and the specific equipment they have access to.
+It's not just a workout logger; it actively tracks progress, projects future strength gains, and adapts routines to ensure continued improvement.

 Where it shines